rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 1. `useState` is always called in the order it was called initially when calling `render`.
 It is never called **conditionally** or a **dynamic number of times**.
 2. `stackIndex` is always reset before any call to `useState` takes place.

 The React documentation calls this the ["Rules of Hooks"](https://reactjs.org/docs/hooks-rules.html) and there's a good reason the docs are full of warnings and reminders about respecting these *Rules*.
 If you were to call `useState` conditionally or in a loop, React couldn't possibly match the call to its correct `stackIndex` and you might end up getting the **wrong** "cell's" content.
-Furthermore, as React can only keep track of the `stackIndex` inside its own renderloop, the function is worthless outside of it and at worst will further produce undefined behaviour in every part of your application where `useState` is used.
+Furthermore, as React can only keep track of the `stackIndex` inside its own render-loop, hooks like `useState` are useless outside of it and at worst will further produce undefined behaviour in every part of your application where they are used.

 This threat made it necessary to introduce [a linter plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) that comes e.g. with **create-react-app**.
 This linter plugin analyses your source code – something React can't possibly do at runtime because it doesn't have access to the interpreter or its AST – and errors if you accidentally violate one of these two rules.
-React further added warnings for both [rule #1](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react-reconciler/src/ReactFiberHooks.js#L240-L285) and [rule #2](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react/src/ReactHooks.js#L23-L35), although the former elaborate warning regarding unconditional calls to `useState` is stripped in production, where React then only errors whenever it finds that it used [more](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react-reconciler/src/ReactFiberHooks.js#L590-L593) or [fewer](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react-reconciler/src/ReactFiberHooks.js#L474-L478) hooks than in the previous render.
+React further added warnings for both [rule #1](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react-reconciler/src/ReactFiberHooks.js#L240-L285) and [rule #2](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react/src/ReactHooks.js#L23-L35), but only in dev-mode.
+The elaborate warnings regarding unconditional calls to `useState` are stripped out in production, where React then only errors whenever it finds that it used [more](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react-reconciler/src/ReactFiberHooks.js#L590-L593) or [fewer](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react-reconciler/src/ReactFiberHooks.js#L474-L478) hooks than in the previous render.

 ```jsx
 import React, { useState } from "react";